geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-03-31/meeting-transcript.md

 There's a little bit of hand-coded stuff, but not really that much.
 The DSP fits into the Qualcomm paradigm so well.
 It fits into the TinyGrad paradigm so well, just making sure that you lay your memory out correctly, because if the DSP is bad, it is swizzling.
-But the DSP represents really the...
+But the DSP represents really the..
 GPUs burn a lot of power on hardware managed caches and on warp scheduling.
 The DSP really has a software managed cache and no warp scheduling.
 So it's kind of the ultimate machine for machine learning if you want to target something.